Roopa Kudva: Diverse Tech Start-Ups and Investors Are India’s Future

-This interview with Roopa Kudva is part of the Asia program’s Women You Should Know in India Project, produced by Senior Fellow Manjari Chatterjee Miller and Research Associate Zoe Jordan, featuring influential women in India’s political, economic, technological, and social fields whose work matters for the U.S.-India bilateral relationship and India’s relationship with the world.
+This interview with Roopa Kudva is part of the Asia program’s Women's Voices From the Indo-Pacific Project, produced by Senior Fellow Manjari Chatterjee Miller and Research Associate Zoe Jordan, featuring influential women in India’s political, economic, technological, and social fields whose work matters for the U.S.-India bilateral relationship and India’s relationship with the world.

 Roopa Kudva leads Omidyar Network India (ONI), an investment firm focused on social impact.
 ONI invests in early-stage enterprises and provides grants to entrepreneurs in private, nonprofit, and public sectors.
 As Partner and Managing Director, Ms. Kudva is responsible for overall strategy, investments, operations, and portfolio development.
 During the COVID-19 pandemic, ONI initiated a Rapid Response Funding Initiative to enable many Indian organizations to bring relief to vulnerable populations.
 Prior to joining ONI, she worked at CRISIL, where she was Managing Director and CEO, and at Standard & Poor’s (Paris) as Director.
 Her experience also includes serving as an independent director on several boards, including Infosys, Nestle India and Tata AIA Life Insurance Company.
 She is a member of the Board of Governors of the Indian Institute of Management (IIM), Ahmedabad, from which she also holds a postgraduate diploma in management.

 Ms. Kudva, who grew up in the Indian state of Assam, believes markets and market economies can be utilized to better the lives of people, and that investors and donors need to consciously weigh their social impact.

 What do audiences in the United States commonly misunderstand about your fields of philanthropic investment and entrepreneurship in India?